hotspotty/documentation/docs/features/planning-and-optimizing/super-simulations.md

 3. Click <button class="hotspotty-button">Run super simulations</button>

 :::note
-- Each location u selected will require 1 simulation credit.
+- Each location you selected will require 1 simulation credit.
 - A default height of 10m is used, unless you added a custom height to your locations.
 - You will receive an email when the super simulations are ready.
 :::